 - Close doors behind you as you leave – this may slow the spread of smoke, heat, and fire.

 - Once you get outside, stay outside.
 Never go back inside a burning building.

 The NFPA has developed a series of Sparky video clips that reinforce important home escape planning and practice messages.
 In the video above, Sparky says know two ways out of every room.
-See all the videos.

 Tips for Creating and Practicing Your Escape Plan:

 - Everyone in your household should know two ways to escape from each room in your home.